 Q. How do I set the device up?

 A. Instructions will be provided in the box on how you should set the device up with your child(ren).
 It is important that these instructions are followed closely so that your child will be able to continue using the device when they leave school.
-They will need to create a Microsoft account to use the device in the first instance.
+They will need to create an Offline account to use the device in the first instance.
 We recommend you keep a backup note of your child’s device username and password, as the school will not be able to recover any lost passwords.

 Q. Can I install any software on the device?

-A. You/your child can install software on the device.
 The Microsoft 365 software will be automatically installed on scheme devices (and remains licensed whilst your student is at the school).
 These are general-purpose devices designed to run Office and also run browser-based applications, such as OnShape or Photopea.
 To keep the cost of these devices down, these devices are not suitable for advanced and/or KS5 CAD, digital audio workstation or composition software.

 Q. How do I make an insurance or warranty claim?